 A letter from Plantard, sent to a researcher, reported;

-This strange Secret Dossiers quote was placed next to a picture of Sauniere's 14th station of the Cross to remove all doubt [this 14th station represents the taking of the body of the historical Jesus, founder of Christianity - to his tomb.]
-Plantard seemed to intimate that the tomb of Jesus as depicted in Saunieres's 14th Station of the Cross represents a necropolis at Fangalots!
+This strange Secret Dossiers quote was placed next to a picture of Sauniere's 14th station of the Cross to remove all doubt [the 14th station represents the taking of the body of the historical Jesus, to his tomb.]
+Was Plantard intimating that the tomb of Jesus as depicted in Saunieres's 14th Station of the Cross represents a necropolis at Fangalots!

 "It is a carved stone ornament of light colour and of an elegant design”.